Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR open circuit 32-FA76 (white-blue) or 33-FA76 (yellow-blue) between the air recirculation damper position motor and the EATC module using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in circuit 32-FA76 (white/blue) or 33-FA76 (yellow/blue) between the air recirculation flap positioning motor and the EATC module using the Wiring Diagrams.
+CHECK for proper system operation.

-K3: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE AIR RECIRCULATION DAMPER POSITIONING MOTOR AND THE EATC MODULE FOR A SHORT TO + OF THE BATTERY
+K3: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE AIR RECIRCULATION FLAP POSITIONING MOTOR AND THE EATC MODULE FOR A SHORT TO BATTERY +

-• Is voltage recorded for each of these measurements?
+• Is voltage recorded when each of these measurements is made?

 Yes

-LOCATE and REPAIR short to battery in circuit 32-FA76 (white-blue) or 33-FA76 (yellow-blue) between the air recirculation damper position motor and the EATC module using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to battery voltage in circuit 32-FA76 (WH/BLK) or 33-FA76 (YEL/BLK) between the air recirculation flap positioning motor and the EATC module using the Wiring Diagrams.
+CHECK for proper system operation.

 No